martinschneider01/martinschneider01/README.md

 # 👋 Hi there

-📍 Living in Lyon, France
+- 📍 Living in Lyon, France

-💻 Working at @LinkValue since 2019, currently developping React for @BedrockStreaming
+- 💻 Working at @LinkValue since 2019, currently developping React for @BedrockStreaming

-👨‍🏫 Studied at @42Lyon
+- 👨‍🏫 Studied at @42Lyon

-📚 JavaScript & Typescript Dev, mostly React but always looking for something new to learn
+- 📚 JavaScript & Typescript Dev, mostly React but always looking for something new to learn

-🎶 Going to a lot of concerts and festivals, often as a volunteer
+- 🎶 Going to a lot of concerts and festivals, often as a volunteer
+- 💌 You can contact me by email or on LinkedIn, I'll try to answer you as quick as possible